Docker Run Command with Examples

 ENTRYPOINT instructions is executed when running the container.

-Starting from version 1.13, the Docker CLI has been restructured, and all commands have been grouped under the object they interacting with.
+Starting from version 1.13, the Docker CLI has been restructured.
+All commands have been grouped under the object they interact with.

 docker container.
 The syntax of the new command is as follows: